BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

 What amazing in biology is not the facts, but the reasons behind those facts as well as the principles underlines those meticulous and well disigned mechanisms.

-Those enligtening parts of biology can not be discovered or understood without thinking and reflecting.
+Those enlightening parts of biology can not be discovered or understood without thinking and reflecting.
 And once I realize them, I find those priciple is universial, not limited to biology itself.

 That is the reason why I set up the file to record such thoughts and stories.

 # Why DNA Replicates from 5' to 3' ?
 ## Logic
-* Engergy, which is like Olimpic Flame relayed by athletes, is stored at 5' end of each nuleoside. **(Root of the asymmetry)**
+* Energy, which is like Olimpic Flame relayed by athletes, is stored at 5' end of each nuleoside. **(Root of the asymmetry)**
 * If there is a mistake, self-correction will be carried out by exonulease subunit or protein domain of DNA Polymerase, which leads to the error nuleoside to by cleaved off the strand.
 *
-    * 5'$\rightarrow$ 3': the energy is carried by new members (next one).
+    * 5' $\rightarrow$ 3': the energy is carried by new members (next one).
 Each for itself, from the aspect of energy.
-    * 3'$\rightarrow$ 5': the energy is carried by old members (last one).
+    * 3' $\rightarrow$ 5': the energy is carried by old members (last one).
 Each for the next and each relies on the last, from the aspect of energy.
-* The necessity of energy (triphosphte in 5' end) entails the old one carring energy cannot be cut off the strand in the case of 3'$\rightarrow$ 5', otherwise the replication will terminate here.
+* The necessity of energy (triphosphate in 5' end) entails the old one carring energy cannot be cut off the strand in the case of 3'$\rightarrow$ 5', otherwise the replication will terminate here.
-* The 5'$\rightarrow$ 3' mode allows removing any nuleoside added earlier without worrying about energy, since each nuleoside carries energy for itself.
+* The 5' $\rightarrow$ 3' mode allows removing any nucleoside added earlier without worrying about energy, since each nuleoside carries energy for itself.
 ## Inspiration
 * Both algorithm work in normal case, but one of them has severe disadvantage considering mistakes and correction.
 * The independency allows for more convenient correction, which increases accuracy.